 We really want to join you, but we can’t come up with all the money immediately when you announce a trip.

-Full-payment trips are usually offered every year, so you can plan ahead and budget for them.
+Trips that require full payment are usually offered every year, so you can plan ahead and budget for them.
 When I announce the trip you want, the money for it is already there.

 But how does everyone find the money to save?
 We’re not rich!